Last updated on September 13th, 2021 at 10:28 am

 It is an incredibly easy device to use as well as install.
 It simply plugs into your vehicle’s diagnostic port under the steering wheel and uses Bluetooth to send the information to your phone.
 Sounds like magic, right?
 It is in a way but requires a bit of math to calculate your trailer’s weight.

 While it’s yet another object to buy, it is the simplest and most advanced way of weighing your trailer at home.
 Again, always budget extra weight, even using this device, as it cannot give you as accurate a reading as, say, a weigh station can.
-But it will do in a pinch, especially since you can do it from the comfort of your own home!
-It’s still budget-friendly (especially compared to other RV accessories) and you can check out the latest price on Amazon by clicking here.
+But it will do it easily, especially since you can do it from the comfort of your own home!
+It’s still budget-friendly (particularly when compared to other RV accessories) and you can check out the latest price on Amazon by clicking here.

 If you aren’t ready to weigh your trailer at home, it can be done elsewhere for a fee.
 Fill up your trailer as if you were camping, then head to the professionals!
 Some places you can weigh your trailer are: